Crave (Madonna and Swae Lee song): Music video

 The music video for "Crave" was directed by Nuno Xico and released on May 22, 2019.
 Madonna had previously posted a teaser on her Instagram account the day before, while a rough, unfinished cut had been inadvertently uploaded by Xico to his Vimeo account.
 The video, which alternates between black-and-white and color, features Madonna and Swae Lee singing the track on New York City rooftops.
 It opens with Madonna, as her alter ego Madame X, writing a love note on a scroll.
 She then says in voice-over "I am waiting for you.
 I have always been waiting for you.
 I'm attracted to danger, I crave it."
 Following this, she releases a carrier pigeon with a note that quotes Carson McCullers' The Heart Is a Lonely Hunter (1941), which eventually makes its way to Swae Lee.
 The clip then shows Madonna dancing by herself inside of an empty warehouse, interspersed with footage of Swae Lee shirtless on a rooftop that is filled with pigeon coops.
 The final scene shows the two of them reunited in a rooftop; they reach for each other's hands in a shot reminiscent of Michelangelo's The Creation of Adam while two pigeons fly away.

 Alexa Camp from Slant Magazine praised the music video for being simpler than the one for Madonna's previous single "Medellín", although she criticized the singer's "hyper-sexualized" dance moves.
 The staff of Billboard called the visual "subtle" and deemed it "a nod to Brooklyn's beloved Pigeon Keepers".
 Trey Alston of MTV opined that the video was "astounding, peculiar, and marvelous", and also stated that "if you ever wanted to know if Madonna can out-dance you, this video offers proof that, undoubtedly, yes she can".
 According to Wass, "the sleek, beautifully-shot visual is wonderfully understated", and said it was Madonna's "most contemporary offering in a very long time".

 Live performance

-The Tracy Young remix of "Crave" was included on Madonna's 2019−20 Madame X Tour.
+The Tracy Young remix of "Crave" was included on Madonna's 2019–20 Madame X Tour.
 It was performed before the encore and found the singer, who was joined by her twin daughters Estere and Stella Ciccone, amid "sequins and furs" and a full-sized disco ball.
 The performance was praised by Aidin Baziri, from the San Francisco Chronicle, who claimed that "as [Madonna] glided across the stage [...] it became clear where Katy, Miley, Britney, Gaga and Gwen all got their moves and gumption" from.
 On November 25, 2019, during her show at Los Angeles' Wiltern Theatre, Swae Lee joined Madonna for the performance.
+The performance was included as a bonus track on the limited vinyl release of Madame X: Music from the Theater Xperience.